+1. The March for Science is about the need to respect and encourage scientific research.
+While the March for Science is not really a political protest, protecting the environment becomes a political issue when our top government officials refuse to act on important issues, or flat out deny climate change exists (*cough* Trump).
 The March for Science sees science as “a pillar of human freedom and prosperity.”
-It’s a nonpartisan event that policy makers and politicians to treat scientists and scientific research as legitimate, and to realize how much harm they could be doing if they cut scientific funding or ignore warnings.
+It’s a nonpartisan event asking policy makers and politicians to treat scientists and scientific research as legitimate, and to realize how much harm they could be doing if they cut scientific funding or ignore warnings.
 Even more so, “the March for Science is a celebration of science,” organizers say.
 “It is about the very real role that science plays in each of our lives.”